uEdition/uEdition/docs/en/user/language-update.md

 from the main update.
 Run the following command to update a single language:

 :::{code-block} console
-$ hatch run uEdition language update PATH
+$ hatch run update-language PATH
 :::

 Replace `PATH` with the name of the folder of the language you wish to update.